Alpha-50-group-4-final-project/Group-4-common-repo/WEare-SeleniumWebDriver-tests/README.md

 - **`WEareApi.java`**: Acts as an API client within the framework, providing methods for making API calls.
 This abstraction simplifies the process of incorporating API calls into UI tests.

+**Swagger**: The API documentation for the WEare Social Network is accessible via Swagger, but only when the application is actively running.
+You can view it [here](http://localhost:8081/swagger-ui.html#/).

 ---